ieeesp2021sub/depcomm/README.md

     sudo sysdig -p"%evt.num %evt.rawtime.s.%evt.rawtime.ns %evt.cpu %proc.name (%proc.pid) %evt.dir %evt.type cwd=%proc.cwd %evt.args latency=%evt.latency" evt.type!=switch > fileName.txt

 Due to the limit of Github, we can't upload the collected extreme large log files.
-The folder example contains a small log and parameter file that can be used for demo.
+The folder example contains a small log that can be used for demo.
 For this case, the POI event is a suspicious network connection.
 For the DARPA Attack used in evaluation, here is the [github link](https://github.com/darpa-i2o/Transparent-Computing).
 You can follow their instructions to download data.